 Children, just like adults, go through experiences that may affect their mental well being.
-A 2011-12 report by the Centers for Disease Control and Prevention (CDC), shows that one out of every seven children experienced a mental, behavioural, or development disorder.
+A 2011-12 report by the Centers for Disease Control and Prevention (CDC), shows that one out of every seven children experienced a mental, behavioral, or development disorder.
 Thus, it is important for parents to keep watch over their children’s behaviour and seek professional help when everything does not seem right.

 Addressing the problem can prevent it from progressing and affecting the child’s teenage and adult life.
 The more the problem persists, the harder it will be to resolve it.
 Most of the emotional problems can be overcome with counselling.
 Below are some of the signs that indicate the need for counselling for children.